The Woman's Bible: Revising Committee

 In 1881, 1885 and 1894, the Church of England published a Revised Version of the Bible, the first new English version in over two centuries.
 Stanton was dissatisfied with the Revised Version's failure to incorporate recent scholarship from Bible translator Julia Evelina Smith.
 She wrote:

 Stanton assembled a "Revising Committee" to draft commentary on the new Bible version.
 Many of those she approached in person and by letter refused to take part, especially scholars who would be risking their professional reputations.
-Some 26 people agreed to help.
 Sharing Stanton's determination, the committee wished to correct biblical interpretation which they viewed as being biased against women, and to bring attention to the small fraction of the Bible which discussed women.
 They intended to demonstrate that it was not divine will that humiliated women, but human desire for domination.

-The committee was made up of women who were not Bible scholars, but who were interested in biblical interpretation and were active in women's rights.
-Among the notable members of the international committee were Augusta Jane Chapin, Lillie Devereux Blake, Matilda Joslyn Gage, Olympia Brown, Alexandra Gripenberg, Ursula Mellor Bright, Phebe Ann Coffin Hanaford, Clara Bewick Colby, and Irma von Troll-Borostyani.
+The committee was made up of women who were not Bible scholars, but who were interested in biblical interpretation and most were active in the NAWSA.
+In The Woman's Bible, Part I, first edition, released November 1895, the Revising Committee listed 23 members, including Phebe Ann Coffin Hanaford, Clara Bewick Colby, Augusta Jane Chapin, Lillie Devereux Blake, Matilda Joslyn Gage, Olympia Brown, and Carrie Chapman Catt.
+Just a few months later in early 1896, Part I, Second Edition was released permanently replacing Mrs. Catt's name with Mrs. Clara Neymann and adding a list of international members, notably among them were Alexandra Gripenberg, Ursula Mellor Bright and Irma von Troll-Borostyani.